gisogrimm/tascartutorials/roomacoustics/README.md

 </face>
 ```

+In TASCAR press the "play" button to start playback of the sounds.
+Rewind the time line to zero if you cannot hear any changes.
+The scene will loop when reaching its end.
 Move around using the "simplecontroller" interface.
 Mute and unmute the reflector and listen to the difference.

 Replace the single reflector with a shoebox-shaped room: